-Some people won't have any symptoms, so pseudomyxoma peritonei can be difficult to diagnose.
+Some people won't have any symptoms of pseudomyxoma peritonei.
+So it can be difficult to diagnose.

-In women, this type of cancer can sometimes be confused with ovarian cancer because ovarian cancer may also cause a swollen abdomen.
+In women, this type of cancer can sometimes be confused with ovarian cancer.
+Ovarian cancer may also cause a swollen abdomen.
 Some types of ovarian cancer cells also produce mucin.